aribouius/jsonapi-react/README.md

 - `ssrMode: Boolean`
   - Set to `true` when running in a server environment.
   - Defaults to result of `typeof window === 'undefined'`.
+- `formatError: Function(error)`
+  - A function that formats a response error object.
+- `formatErrors: Function(errors)`
+  - A function that formats a validation error objects.
 - `fetch: Function(url, options)`
   - Fetch implementation - defaults to the global `fetch`.
 - `fetchOptions: Object`